mongodb/docs/source/includes/list-table-restore-jobs-http-response.rst

    * - ``masterKeyUUID``
      - string
-     - The :abbr:`KMIP (Key Management Interoperability Protocol)` :doc:`master key ID </tutorial/encrypt-snapshots>` used to
-       encrypt the :term:`snapshot` data.
+     - The :abbr:`KMIP (Key Management Interoperability Protocol)` master key ID used to encrypt the snapshot data.
 This field is present only if ``encryptionEnabled`` is true for the snapshot.

    * - ``snapshotId``
      - :ref:`ObjectId <document-bson-type-object-id>`
-     - ID of the :term:`snapshot` to restore.
+     - ID of the snapshot to restore.

    * - ``statusName``
      - string